 Understand how credit cards work before you use it to buy things you don’t need.
 Unless you absolutely have no other choice, don’t use them at all!
 Your future self will thank you.

 Unfortunately, there are a lot of money-related things no one teaches us before we enter adulthood.
 We have to figure out those things on our own.
 However, we truly live in the golden age of information.
 It would be silly to blame someone else for our lack of interest when there’s so much information available.

 Thanks to numerous sources online, you don’t have to wait for someone to explain things to you.
-There are so many finance-related magazines, online publications, and blogs that tackle important topics such as budgeting, investing and tax relief.
-It’s impossible to stay uninformed, unless you really want to.
-So gain control of your money and start learning.
+There are so many finance-related magazines, online publications, and blogs that tackle important topics such as budgeting, investing, and tax relief.
+It’s impossible to stay uninformed unless you really want to.
+To gain control of your money and start learning.

 By Rebecca Brown

-I’m Rebecca, a translator and avid traveler, a book worm and horror flick enthusiast.
+I’m Rebecca, a translator and avid traveler, a book worm, and a horror flick enthusiast.
 My job has given me the amazing opportunity to travel to dozens of countries around the world, and writing on Rough Draft gives me a chance to try to showcase some of them.